TalhaKhan49/js-urdu/README.md

 # js-urdu
-Acode repo of learning javascript :)
+A code repo of learning javascript :)